microsoft/build-server-for-gradle/README.md

 ## Developer Documentation

-Assisting documents to explaining the working of Gradle Build Server can be found in [docs/README.md](./docs/README.md).
+Assisting documents to explaining the working of Gradle Build Server can be found in [developer documentation](./docs/developer.md).
 This will be helpful for you if you're planning to integrate Gradle Build Server or contribute to the project.

 ## Trademarks